Meet the Team

 + JULIE HARTLINE, Ed.D.
 (Trainer/Consultant)

-Vanessa has been an advocate for students, parents, and the school counseling profession for the past 21 years.
-As the Lead Counselor/TK-12 Support in San Jacinto Unified School District Vanessa oversees the development and implementation of the school counseling program, which received the Golden Bell Award sponsored by the California School Board Association in 2016.
-During her career, Vanessa has developed and created comprehensive school counseling and student assistance programs, co-created the New Insight Group Curriculum and suicide protocols.
+Vanessa Gomez, Ed.D. has been an advocate for students, parents, and the school counseling profession for the past 22 years.
+As the Lead Counselor/TK-12 Support in San Jacinto Unified School District, Vanessa oversees the development and implementation of the TK-12 school counseling program, which received the Golden Bell Award sponsored by the California School Board Association as well as the Riverside County Model of Excellence and Innovation Award in 2017.
+Vanessa has developed comprehensive school counseling and student assistance programs and co-created the New Insight Group Curriculum and suicide protocols.

-Vanessa has served as the president of the California Association of School Counselors (CASC).
-For nine years, Vanessa worked as adjunct faculty at San Diego State University in the School Counseling and School Psychology Department.
+Vanessa has served as the president of the California Association of School Counselors (CASC) and worked as adjunct faculty at San Diego State University (SDSU) in the School Counseling and School Psychology Department.
 In 2011 Vanessa was awarded the Most Influential Faculty Award and was the recipient of the American School Counselor Association’s 2009 top 10 school counselors.
-Vanessa is currently working on earning her doctorate degree in Education Leadership at San Diego State University.
+Vanessa recently earned her doctorate degree in Education Leadership in 2017 from San Diego State University where she completed her dissertation on implementing Trauma Informed Practices in Schools.

 + PAUL MEYERS (Trainer/Consultant)